EpistasisLab/scikit-rebate/docs_sources/contributing.md

 5. Start making changes on your newly created branch, remembering to never work on the ``master`` branch!
 Work on this copy on your computer using Git to do the version control.

 6. Once some changes are saved locally, you can use your tweaked version of scikit-rebate by navigating to the project's base directory and running scikit-rebate in a script.
-You can use an example script in our [examples directory](examples/GAMETES_Example.md) to begin your testing.

 7. To check your changes haven't broken any existing tests and to check new tests you've added pass run the following (note, you must have the `nose` package installed within your dev environment for this to work):